Planning for College

 Understand your loan options.
 The majority of students, however, now need loans to help pay college costs.
 Many parents also take out loans to help their children.
 That means parents and students need to be informed consumers.
 The most common federal loans are:

-- Federal Stafford Loans, provided to eligible students, who are responsible for repaying the loans.
+- Federal Direct Loans, provided to eligible students, who are responsible for repaying the loans.

 - Federal PLUS Loans, available to students in graduate and professional schools and to the parents of undergraduate students.
 PLUS Loans require a credit check, although the standards are not as stringent as those for private loans.